Increasing Economic Activities through Night Markets

 - December 2018: Closing date

-- $2.5 million : Japan Fund for Poverty Reduction (JFPR)
+- $2.5 million : Japan Fund for Prosperous and Resilient Asia and the Pacific (formerly Japan Fund for Poverty Reduction)

 - $0.3 million : counterpart funding ($0.1 million from each of the three countries)

-- Asian Development Bank : financed by Japan Fund for Poverty Reduction
+- Asian Development Bank : financed by Japan Fund for Prosperous and Resilient Asia and the Pacific (formerly Japan Fund for Poverty Reduction)

 - Cambodia: Ministry of Public Works and Transport